mohan-chinnappan-n/cli-dx/snowflake.md

-# Accessing snowflake using DX and load Snowflake data into EA
+# Accessing Snowflake data using DX and load Snowflake data into EA
 - Requires 0.0.62 version of the plugin
     - sfdx-mohanc-plugins@0.0.62
     - [How to install the plugin](https://mohan-chinnappan-n.github.io/dx/plugins.html#/1)